neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 ```

 ### 2. **Boot Process Configuration**
-In your `boot_service.py`, these configs are used to generate the Foundation configuration:
+In `boot_service.py`, these configs are used to generate the Foundation configuration:

 ```python
 def generate_foundation_config(self, node, is_first_node):